 MISSION STATEMENT: Addressing the needs and concerns of military and DoD civilian riders, through education, safety knowledge, and the shared joy of riding.

 The Green Knights Military Motorcycle Club™ is a 501(c)(3) organization that was formed back in late 1999 and formally recognized in early 2000 at McGuire AFB, New Jersey.
 It was the idea of Adam Buehler to organize base motorcyclists for activities and to bring awareness to DoD riders and to individuals who do not ride.
 With the aid of the base MSF instructor, Jeff Richards, they were about to embark on a journey that they could have never imagined.

 The two set out to organize and create a club where riders can get together, discuss issues of the base, fight for biker rights, help each other, participate in charity events, and enjoy going on rides.
 Most of all, enjoy the ride and the shared common interest.
 After gathering up a handful of riders from the base, they were able to form the first chapter of the Green Knights at McGuire AFB, NJ.
 It was a start of a slowly growing trend that has erupted into not just the Air Force but across the board of the military.
-Our by-laws, policies, and mentor ship outlines have become the basis of the AF current policy to have a motorcycle club on every base.
+Our by-laws, policies, and mentor-ship outlines have become the basis of the AF current policy to have a motorcycle club on every base.
 Currently there are over 140 chapters world wide in the U.S. AF, Army, Navy at active, reserve, and guard bases.
-Included are the following international allies: Royal Air Force, Irish Defense Force, Belgium military, Canadian Forces of Canada, and the Croatian Armed Forces.
+Included are the following international allies: German Military, Irish Defense Force, Belgium Military, Canadian Forces of Canada, Italian Military, French Military, Croatian Military, and Romanian Military.

 Want to find more about Green Knights Military Motorcycle Club™?
 Read more at the About Us Page.